 Also known as the Noy Factory, the massive alcohol-producing factory was founded during the Russian Empire times in 1877 close to the territory of the Yerevan Fortress.

-The factory offers unforgettable and amazing tours from underground sellers to historical buildings where you will see and sample the premium class brandy and wines.
+The factory offers unforgettable tours from underground sellers to historical buildings where you will see and sample premium-class brandy and wines.

 Address: 9 Argishti St